Decommissioning & reuse Cessation of Production (CoP) and Post CoP activities

 Well plug & abandonment P&A activities - an integral part of our work

 The next step in the decommissioning process covers the final well plug and abandonment activities, usually done with a drilling rig.
-After completion of this processm the platform finds itself in 'cold stack modus'.
+After completion of this process the platform finds itself in 'cold stack modus'.
 In order to create commercial and operational synergies (scope benefits, implementation of lessons learned), WINZ prefers to make use of a campaign-based approach.

 Well abandonment means restoring the natural integrity of the formation that was penetrated by the wellbore and concerns the isolation of rock formations that have flow potential.